 The exercises work the muscles around the anus and a deeper layer of muscles, called the anterior pelvic floor muscles.
 These muscles also help with bladder control and are used in sex.
-You can see the pelvic muscles in the illustration on page 6.
+Pelvic muscles support the bladder, womb, and rectum.
+The illustration on page 7 where the pelvic muscles are in the body.

 You may want to ask your doctor to refer you to a continence adviser.
 They can teach you how to do the exercises.